ezequielabregu/ezequielabregu-web/README.md

 ## Contributing

 If you want to contribute to this project, please create a new branch, make your changes, and submit a pull request.
 All contributions are welcome!

+## To Do

+- [ ] Remove wavesurfer.js and use peak.js for better waveform rendering.
+- [ ] Add CAVE AQUAM and Bow of secrets to audio.html
+- [ ] Add Sound Performance article to text.html

 ## License